Quasi-Monte Carlo time-splitting methods for the Schr\"odinger equation with Gaussian random potential: Introduction

 Our aim is still for a dimension-independent first-order QMC approximation of (\ref{eq: Schrodinger}), since a random potential from reality can be rough, so the series in (\ref{eq: random-potential parametric}) decays very slowly.
-To achieve this goal, we choose to work under the framework of QMC with the randomly shifted lattice rule \cite{dick2004convergence,kuo2003component,kuo2010randomly,kuo2006randomly,nichols2014fast,nuyens2006fast,sloan2002constructing,waterhouse2006randomly}, which has been successfully developed for serval random PDEs.
+To achieve this goal, we choose to work under the framework of QMC with the randomly shifted lattice rule \cite{dick2004convergence,dick2022lattice,kuo2003component,kuo2010randomly,kuo2006randomly,nichols2014fast,nuyens2006fast,sloan2002constructing,waterhouse2006randomly}, which has been successfully developed for serval random PDEs.
 In the case of bounded random variables, we find its application to elliptic equations \cite{kuo2012quasi}, eigenvalue problems \cite{gilbert2019analysis}, optimal control \cite{guth2021quasi,guth2024parabolic}, Helmholtz equations \cite{ganesh2021quasi,graham2025quasi} and Schr\"{o}dinger equations \cite{wu2024error}.
 For the case of unbounded random variables, the relevant literature is quite limited: \cite{graham2015quasi} pioneered the work for elliptic equations with Gaussian random coefficients.
+In recent years, there have also been many studies discussing the application of QMC to PDEs with random inputs that belong to the Gevrey class, which is a much more general class that goes beyond the affine parameterization we consider in \eqref{eq: random-potential parametric}; see, e.g., \cite{chernov2024analyticSINUM,chernov2024analyticCMA,harbrecht2024gevrey}.
+In particular, \cite{chernov2024analyticSINUM,chernov2024analyticCMA} mainly considered elliptic PDEs, and \cite{harbrecht2024gevrey} proposed an abstract framework for analyzing the parametric regularity of a solution to a random PDE.
+However, the framework in \cite{harbrecht2024gevrey} cannot be applied directly to our problem since the Gaussian random variables we consider are unbounded and thus the Fr\'{e}chet derivatives of the residual equation with respect to the solution are not uniformly bounded for all data as required by \cite{harbrecht2024gevrey}; see \cite{harbrecht2024gevrey} for more details.
+Here, we still focus on the affine parameterization \eqref{eq: random-potential parametric} of $V$ for simplicity, and we would adopt a different approach from those in \cite{chernov2024analyticSINUM,chernov2024analyticCMA,harbrecht2024gevrey} for analyzing the parametric regularity of the solution.
+But we believe that the theory in \cite{harbrecht2024gevrey} can also be applied to our problem after appropriate modifications.
 In fact, due to its unboundedness, the Gaussian random variable in \eqref{eq: Schrodinger} poses much greater challenges to approximations and analysis than the uniformly distributed random variable case considered in \cite{wu2024error}.
-Although integration against unbounded random variables can be mapped into an integral over a unit cube using the inverse cumulative distribution function, the transformed integrand may not have square-integrable mixed first derivatives.
+Although integration against unbounded random variables can be mapped into an integral over the unit cube using the inverse cumulative distribution function, the transformed integrand may be unbounded and may not even have square-integrable mixed first derivatives.
 Therefore, the QMC theory of standard weighted Sobolev spaces \cite{dick2013high,kuo2011quasi} cannot be applied.
 Instead, it is crucial to find the proper decaying weight functions that can counteract the growth of the mixed first derivatives of the integrand and meanwhile lead to the desired convergence rate \cite{kuo2010randomly,nichols2014fast}.
 In general, slower decay of weight functions (or equivalently slower growth of mixed first derivatives) results in faster convergence of QMC.